Mast Cell Tumors In Dogs: How Concerning Are They?

 14.4% of Grade 2 MCTs in the Patnaik system were high-grade in the Kiupel system.

-The pathologist will often give both Patnaik and Kiupel grades for the MCT in the biopsy report.
+The biopsy report returned from the pathologist will often give both Patnaik and Kiupel grades for the MCT.

 The reason we want to know the grades of the MCT is to determine the appropriate next steps for treatment.